The Message of Jesus: Grace

 The grace of our Lord Jesus Christ

 The miracles of Jesus served temporary needs.
 The people who ate loaves and fishes became hungry again.
 The son who was raised eventually died again.
-But the grace of Jesus Christ continues to be extended to all of us through the supreme act of grace: his sacrificial death on the cross.
-This is how Jesus gave himself up for us, with eternal consequences rather than temporary ones.
+But the grace of Jesus Christ continues to be extended to all of us through the supreme act of grace: his death on the cross on our behalf.
+This is how Jesus gave himself up for us, with eternal results rather than temporary ones.

-Peter said, “It is through the grace of our Lord Jesus that we are saved” (Acts 15:11).
+Peter said, “we will be saved through the grace of the Lord Jesus” (Acts 15:11).
 The gospel was a message about God’s grace (Acts 14:3; 20:24, 32).
-We are justified by grace “through the redemption that came by Christ Jesus” (Romans 3:24).
+We are justified by grace “through the redemption that is in Christ Jesus” (Romans 3:24).
 God’s grace is linked with the sacrifice of Jesus on the cross (verse 25).
 Jesus died for us, for our sins, and we are saved because of what he did on the cross.
 We have redemption through his blood (Ephesians 1:7).

 When church members in Antioch sent Paul and Barnabas out on missionary trips, they commended them to the grace of God (Acts 14:26; 15:40).
 In other words, they put the missionaries into God’s care, trusting God to take care of the travelers, trusting him to give them what they might need.
 That is included in his grace.

 Spiritual gifts are a work of grace, too.
-“We have different gifts,” Paul says, “according to the grace given us” (Romans 12:6).
-“To each one of us grace has been given as Christ apportioned it” (Ephesians 4:7).
-“Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms” (1 Peter 4:10).
+“We have gifts that differ,” Paul says, “according to the grace given to us” (Romans 12:6).
+“Each of us was given grace according to the measure of Christ’s gift” (Ephesians 4:7).
+“Like good stewards of the manifold grace of God, serve one another with whatever gift each of you has received” (1 Peter 4:10).

 God graced the believers with spiritual gifts (1 Corinthians 1:4-5).
 Paul was confident that God’s grace would abound toward them as he enabled them to do even more work (2 Corinthians 9:8).

 Paul’s own ministry was given to him through grace (Romans 1:5; 15:15; 1 Corinthians 3:10; Galatians 2:9; Ephesians 3:7).
-Everything he did, he wanted to be according to God’s grace (2 Corinthians 1:12).
+He wanted everything he did to be according to God’s grace (2 Corinthians 1:12).
 His strength and skills were a gift of grace (2 Corinthians 12:9).
 If God can save and use the biggest sinner of all (that’s how Paul described himself), he can certainly forgive and use any of us.
 Nothing can separate us from his love, from his desire to give to us.

 Response of grace

 How should we respond to the grace of God?
-With grace.
+With grace, of course.
 We should be merciful, even as God is full of mercy (Luke 6:36).
 We are to forgive others, just as we have been forgiven.
-We are to serve others, just as we have been served.
+We are to help others, just as others have helped us.
 We are to be gracious toward others, giving them favor and kindness.

 Our words are to be full of grace (Colossians 4:6).
 We are to be gracious (forgiving and giving) in marriage, in business, in church, with friends and family and strangers.
-It’s supposed to make a difference in our lives and in our priorities.
+It should make a difference in our lives and in anything that’s important.

 Paul spoke of financial generosity as a work of grace, too: